Kroc/pling-z80/docs/implementation.md

 - A list `[` ... `]`
 - A struct `{` ... `}` (TODO)

-_Pling!_ source code is designed to be assembled into a compact, binary form with a single-pass, forward-only assembler without look-ahead.
+_Pling!_ source code is designed to be assembled into a compact, binary form with a single-pass, forward-only assembler without look-ahead; that is, any token can be identified without the need to know what the next token is.

 It should be possible to assemble a file by reading one byte at a time from disk and without reading the entire file into RAM.